jimbo23000/jimbo23000.github.io/README.md

-# jimbo23000.github.io
+# Website Information
-My website; contains information about myself and links to current and future projects.
+Designed for prospective organizations and companies to view past and current projects, as well as future plans.